 When high performance is dependent on knowing the range of integer numbers that can be used without degrading performance use the sys.int_info struct sequence to obtain the number of bits per digit (bits_per_digit) and the number of bytes used to represent a digit (sizeof_digit).

-E.57 Deprecated Language Features [MEM]
+6.55 Deprecated Language Features [MEM]

-E.57.1 Applicability to language
+6.55.1 Applicability to language

 The following features were deprecated in the latest (as of this writing) version of E 3.1.
 These are documented at http://docs.python.org/release/3.1.3/whatsnew/3.1.html: